ccosmincc/dfns-api-docs/api-docs/authentication/registration/README.md

 This registration process includes registering the user's authentication method.
 Either:
 - WebAuthn (Passwordless MFA)
-- a custom Key (public key of a public/private keypair) if this user will only interact programatically.
+- a custom Key (public key of a public/private keypair) if this user will only interact programmatically.

 The registration flow is as following: